popany/notes/linux/GUI/x_server/run_docker_gui_app_on_windows.md

-# Run Gui App In Docker Container
+# Run Docker Gui App on Windows

 - [Run Gui App In Docker Container](#run-gui-app-in-docker-container)
   - [How to use GUI apps in linux docker container from Windows Host](#how-to-use-gui-apps-in-linux-docker-container-from-windows-host)